usethesource/rascal-website/docs/Recipes/Languages/Func/index.md

 #### Synopsis

-Func is a tiny functional language; we present several interpreters for it.
+Func is a tiny functional language; We present several interpreters for it.

 #### Description